InternationalCommission/SiteStacker-Integration-GPT/README.md

 ## License

 This project is licensed under the GPL 3.0 license.
-See the `LICENSE.txt` file for details.
+See the `LICENSE` file for details.